campworkcoeman/campworkcoeman.org/boy-scouts/special-programs/index.md

 > %list-group%
 > <a href="{{ site.url }}/pdf/2018/2018-sar-flier.pdf" class="list-group-item">2018 Search and Rescue Weekend Flier</a>

-## Shawtown Wilderness Trek
+## Shawtown Outpost Trek

-The Shawtown Wilderness Trek is a challenging opportunity for older Scouts.
+The Shawtown Outpost Trek is a challenging opportunity for older Scouts.
 It all happens along Camp Workcoeman's hiking trails, where Scouts will complete a special task that tests their skills in survival, pioneering, and teamwork.
-The trek leads to the Shawtown Wilderness Outpost where all will spend the night learning about the Shawntown folklore.
-While there, Scouts will try their hand at muzzleloading rifles and tomahawk throwing.
-All Scouts who successfully complete the program will be awarded a special Wilderness Trek patch reserved only for them.
+The trek leads to the Shawtown Wilderness Outpost where all will spend the night learning about the Shawtown folklore.
+While on the trek, Scouts will try their hand at muzzleloading rifles and tomahawk throwing.
+All Scouts who successfully complete the program will be awarded a special patch reserved just for them.

 ## Huck Finn Tube Ride